 1. The paper should address more on the benefit of using IE system and prove improved prediction skill.
 Introduction is mainly made with this point, but the authors do not show anything about it in the analysis and only leaves it for future works.
 It should be also noted that a cooling induced by IE has been already addressed by the papers by Kirtmann et al. as cited and is not new to be an another paper.
 The authors also may compare their results with Kirtman and Shukla (2002), which may help to justify the performance of CSM and strategy of IE with the model as pointed below.
 If the authors still want to focus only on the mechanism causing cooling, introduction should be completely re-written by addressing these.

-Response: We try to explain the possible mechanism causing the cooling but also want to share some improvements the IE system.
+Response: We try to explain the possible mechanism causing the cooling but also want to share some improvements in the IE system.
 We examined the ENSO variability and compared it with Kirtman and Shukla (2002) in the revised manuscript.
 The IE platform shows better skill in reproducing the annual cycle of SST in the tropical Pacific.
-As suggested, we modified the Introduction in the revised manuscript.
+As suggested, we modified the Introduction in the revised manuscript to more clearly state the objective of the paper, which is to illustrate the role of the stochastic forcing on the mean climate.
+Our results complement Kirtman et al. (??) and Kirtman and Shukla (2002).
+We used a different model.

 2. Model performance: It is hard to find a performance of the CSM in representing the ocean and atmosphere in the draft and published papers.
 Authors may allocate one or two sections to present the CSM's ability by comparing with observations or other IPCC type models, which may include the top of the atmosphere radiation balance, atmosphere ocean temperature evolution from spin-up phase to stabilisation, SST bias, Atlantic Meridional Overturning circulations.

-Response: We rename the CSM to the Standard Coupled climate model (SC) and evaluate its performance as suggested in section 2.1.
+Response: We renamed the CSM to the Standard Coupled climate model (SC) and evaluated its performance as you suggested in section 2.1.
 After the initial adjustment, the SST, sea-ice concentration and the Atlantic Meridional Overturning Circulation reach a quasi-equilibrium state with minimal drift.
-Despite of the common problems in coupled climate models such as the so called “double ITCZ”, the SC can fairly captures the SST and precipitation at large scales.
+Despite the common problems in coupled climate models such as the so called “double ITCZ”, the SC captures fairly well the SST and precipitation at large scales.
 Globally and annually averaged, the net shortwave radiation is nearly compensated by the outgoing longwave radiation at TOA.
+These are shown in section 2.1.

 3. IE model design: If the reviewer's understanding is correct, the atmosphere is coupled to sea ice and ocean model separately, which may cause strong shock or mismatch in ocean-sea ice coupling.
 Ocean-sea ice coupling is also very important especially in freshwater and heat exchanges, and thus stability in the high latitude.
 This is especially worrying when the difference between IE and CSM is larger in high-latitude in particular in the Southern Hemisphere (e.g. Fig. 2c).

-Response: The coupling processes in the IE model and SC are exactly the same.
-The atmospheric and the other model components are coupled by the NCAR cpl6 coupler.
-The only difference is that the IE model coupled with other component with the ensemble atmospheric flux at the interface.
-The schematic diagram of the IE model (Figure 1 in the previous draft) was misleading and eliminated.
+Response: The coupling in the IE model with sea ice is the same as with the ocean. and SC are exactly the same.
+There is therefore no strong mismatch between the ocean and sea ice.
+The schematic diagram of the IE model in the original paper (Figure 1 in the previous draft) was not right and it has been eliminated.

 Specific: